Dr. Lisa Backus

 Charles A. Higueras

 Mr. Higueras was most recently a past chair of the Friends of the San Francisco Public Library completing his board tenure in 2018.
 He served as a San Francisco Public Library Commissioner from 1996 to 2008, and was also a board member and chaired the national public library advocacy organization, the Urban Libraries Council.
 He is a past board member and chair of the St. Mary’s Medical Center Foundation in San Francisco.

 Mr. Higueras was born and raised in San Francisco and continues to live there with his wife Nuria.
 He graduated from the University of California, Berkeley with an undergraduate and graduate degree in Architecture.

 Dr. Mikiko Huang

-Mikiko Huang joined the Foundation board in 2007.
-She is a pediatrician on the attending staff of the California Pacific Medical Center in San Francisco and has a strong commitment to community involvement.
+Mikiko Huang joined the S.H.
+Cowell Foundation board in 2007.
+She is a pediatrician on the attending staff of the California Pacific Medical Center in San Francisco and has a strong commitment to strengthening communities, which promotes well-being for all.

-She has served on the Board of Directors of Camp Tawonga, the Board of Trustees of Marin Country Day School and the Advisory Board of Beyond Borders, an MCDS-sponsored program that brought together Bay Area children from diverse socio-economic and cultural backgrounds where stereotypes were broken down.
+Her other past services include the Board of Trustees of Marin Country Day School and the Advisory Board of Beyond Borders, an MCDS-sponsored program that brought together children from diverse socio-economic and cultural backgrounds where stereotypes were broken down.

-Dr. Huang graduated from Harvard University and Baylor College of Medicine.
-She completed her pediatric residency at Stanford University Hospital and has been practicing medicine in San Francisco since 1986.
+Dr. Huang, born and raised in Houston as the daughter of immigrants to the US (her dad was the first in his family to go to college), graduated from Harvard University and Baylor College of Medicine.
+She completed her pediatric residency at Stanford University Hospital and has practiced medicine in San Francisco since 1986.

 Scott Mosher joined the S.H.
 Cowell Foundation board in 2010 bringing with him significant experience in business and financial controls.
 He consults with Veregy Consulting to help electric utilities evaluate, pilot and deploy smart grid technologies.
 Previously, he was Vice President of Anililx, Inc., a telecommunications expense management company he co-founded in 1999.
 Earlier in his career he worked throughout California in finance, high tech consulting and telecommunications at Sybase, Andersen Consulting and FSG (Financial Strategies Group).